 Arrange a Happy Marriage for your Poems

-Just like poetry publications will be selective of poets, poets must be selective of publications.
+Just like poetry publications will be selective of poets, poets ought to be selective of publications.
 Currently, the onus of selectivity is disproportionately placed on the publication.
 They’re the ones who weed you out.
 But why can’t that go both ways?

 If you’re a new poet, as many here at Vita Brevis are, then this tip may be jumping the gun a bit.
 We all have to get our feet wet somewhere, and there’s little reason to be too picky about our earliest publications, which can springboard us to grander opportunities.